nattynerdy/text_analyzer/README.md

 `python manage.py migrate`

-If you want to start with data in your application, you can do so by then running the following command:
+If you want to start with default data in your application, you can do so by then running the following command:

 `python manage.py loaddata starter.json`